This section provides you with information on what to expect at computer-based testing centers during the administration of a certification exam.

 - If you are easily distracted by noise, including keyboard noise, you may request earplugs and headphones from the test administrator.
 Your own earplugs, headphones or other personal devices are not permitted in the test centers.

-- At the start of the exam, you will see several screens reviewing instructions about taking the exam and about exam security.
+- At the start of the exam, you will see several screens with instructions about taking the exam and about exam security.
 You will be asked to agree to a Pledge of Honesty affirming that you will follow ABIM and the testing vendor rules.

 What Is Not Permitted in the Testing Room?